The Brian Conley Show: Brian Conley: Alive and Dangerous (1996)

 A year after the end of The Brian Conley Show saw Alive and Dangerous, a special live show that aired on ITV on 28 September 1996.
 Similar to the original show, albeit performed on a stage rather than in a studio, it featured Conley's sketch characters, as well as considerably more songs and stand-up.
-It also featured a performance from Conley as Al Jolson, a performance that would later earn him awards, praise and recognition.
+It also featured a performance from Conley as Al Jolson.
 The show was released on VHS and DVD with extra material, although neither are currently in production.

 Brian Conley's Crazy Christmas (1997)

-Broadcast on ITV on 23 December 1997, Crazy Christmas was essentially an extended, Christmas special of The Brian Conley Show, but featured more sketches less reliant on his trademark characters similar to This Way Up.
+Broadcast on ITV on 23 December 1997, Crazy Christmas was essentially an extended, Christmas special of The Brian Conley Show, but featured more sketches less reliant on his characters, similar to This Way Up.

+Reception

+In 10 Years of Telly Addicts (1994), Richard Lewis wrote that The Brian Conley Show had been "welcomed by traditionalists", suggesting that "Perhaps this was the show that would lead television light entertainment back to good old variety'.
+Stay tuned..."